-As a region sees more and more development, marginal sites see more and more construction.
+As Chicagoland sees more and more development, marginal sites see more and more construction.
 Usable bearing soil may only exist at levels deeper than normal.
 Attached or nearby structures may prevent the use of H-Piles or poured concrete foundations.

 Providing only the highest quality materials and services, Atlas Restoration counts on Helical Pier® Foundation Systems, manufactured by CHANCE®, in anchoring capacities for towers and building structures sensitive to wind loads, and in bearing applications for new foundations.

 Atlas Restoration experts believe that design should include professional engineering input and site specific soil information.
 The design for ultimate and allowable bearing or anchor loads for helical products is established only through classical geotechnical theory, supplemented by empirical data developed from field load tests.

 Other applications for helical piles include foundation support for signs and light standards, slab underpinning, and column underpinning.

 Chance Helical Piles Offer the Following Benefits:

 - Minimal disturbance to site

 - Installation in all weather